markwylde/webcodeup/content/blog/2023/06/15/2125-stop-mocking-internal-logic.md

 ---
-title: Stop Mocking Internal; Start Mocking Your External
+title: Stop Mocking Internal Logic
 ---

 Modern software development practices underscore testing as a cornerstone of the development process.
 Consequently, there's been a shift from purely unit tests toward more integrated testing methods.
 The React Testing Library (RTL), which focuses on application behavior rather than implementation, has emerged as a popular tool in line with this trend.